 Regional Insights into Nigerian Languages

 Explore how geography shapes the way people communicate across different areas.
 In this vibrant part of West Africa, regional differences create distinct linguistic landscapes.
-From the arid north to the lush south, each area has its own unique dialects and traditions10.
+From the arid north to the lush south, each area has its own unique dialects and traditions.

 Language Distribution in Northern vs. Southern Nigeria